ryantd42/NY-Legislative-Git/2023/A2895A-2023/bill.md

   January 31, 2023
   ___________

- Introduced by M. of A. GONZALEZ-ROJAS, MAMDANI -- read once and referred to the Committee on Ways and Means
+ Introduced  by  M.  of  A. GONZALEZ-ROJAS, MAMDANI, DINOWITZ, SEAWRIGHT, SEPTIMO, SIMONE,  GALLAGHER,  MITAYNES,  SHRESTHA,  CARROLL,  HYNDMAN, CUNNINGHAM,  SIMON,  DARLING,  TAPIA  -- read once and referred to the Committee on Ways and Means --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend the state finance law, the public authorities law and the tax law, in relation to directing payment of  certain  taxes  into the  central business district tolling capital lockbox fund to be made without appropriation

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: